-The Shaw Conference Centre is best known as one of Canada’s premier convention centres, hosting over half a million guests annually and generating over $45 million in economic impact across the province.
+The Shaw Conference Centre is best known as one of Canada’s top performing convention centres, hosting over half a million guests annually and generating over $30 million in economic impact.
 While attracting national conventions, meetings, and events to Edmonton, the Shaw Conference Centre also demonstrates an unwavering commitment to building local community capacity.

 Supporting the Edmonton community has always been a part of our mandate and even today, we’re on the search for new ways to give back to the community that gave us everything.
 Our community engagement priorities come from the heart.
 Social progress, art initiatives, community engagement — it’s what we do.

 When most people think of the Shaw Conference Centre, their initial thought may be of a building; a meeting place, exhibition hall, or banquet venue.
 But we’re more than that.
 As a community hub, the Shaw Conference Centre provides service to the public — in this case by leveraging our space and event expertise to help Edmontonians who might be marginalized by their circumstances.

 Homeless Connect is one of the most important events the Shaw Conference Centre has the privilege of hosting on a bi-annual basis.
 Started in Edmonton in 2008, Homeless Connect is perhaps most easily thought of as a “Trade Fair” for over 1,400 guests who are either homeless or at risk of becoming homeless.

 The event is spearheaded by Homeward Trust, the organization responsible for implementing Edmonton’s 10 Year Plan to End Homelessness, established in 2009.
 Visit our blog for more information on this important community initiative.